Aniket-Tiwary/React-Task-Tracker/README.md

 #### To run the project on the dev server

-App is deployed using Netlify.\
-Link to which is : [https://task-tracker-react-single-page.netlify.app/](https://task-tracker-react-single-page.netlify.app/) .

 ## App has basic functionalities like :
 * Add Task
 * Delete Task